 On the morning of July 5, The Washington Post told its readers about the Fourth of July fireworks display that had been held the night before.

-Our story said that tourists and townspeople who turned out to see the show had shared vantage points "in generally peaceful coexistence" with hundreds of Yippies who were demonstrating against marijuana laws.
+Our story said the tourists and townspeople who turned out to see the show had shared vantage points "in generally peaceful coexistence" with hundreds of Yippies who were demonstrating against marijuana laws.

 The essence of a news story is usually in its first paragraph (which is known as "the lead"), so headlines are often based on the wording of the lead.
 In this instance, the headline said, "Demonstrators For Marijuana Mostly Orderly."